 This helps me organize my thoughts for when I go into actually writing the content of my article.
-It also gives readers an idea as to whether they should read more or not, which saves time for both parties involved!
+It also gives readers an idea of whether they should read more, which saves time for both parties involved!

-This blog post will discuss how to structure your blog posts so that they are engaging and informative!
+This blog post will discuss how to structure your posts to be engaging and informative!

 Everything you put on the web has to be easy to read.
 Unlike a book or essay, blog posts can’t rely on linear reading order such as chapter and verse.
 People don’t read the same post word for word – they scan.

-The ideal blog post has an intro, three main points with evidence backing those up, then a conclusion that ties everything together neatly
+The ideal blog post has an intro, three main points with evidence backing those up, and a conclusion that ties everything together neatly.

 How To Structure A Perfect Blog Post?